Federation of Saint Kitts and Nevis

 Birding St Kitts & Nevis

-Most of the birds are crepuscular – active at dawn and dusk.
-Also remember, these are small islands and, whilst over 148 species are listed for Nevis alone (Most Hotels can supply lists); many are limited in food supply and range, so can be difficult to find.
+Because of the climate, most of the birds are crepuscular – active at dawn and dusk.
+While over 200 species are listed (Most Hotels can supply lists); many are rare or accidental visitors and resident species, limited in food supply and range, can be difficult to find.
 These islands are also not as over-developed as many, so terrain may be rugged.
 Birders should get and give explicit instructions on where they are going, and give times when they will return.
 Accidents can and do happen, even to experienced birders!

 -